alexmwalker/view3d/README.md

 #### Tick Tock

 I'm using an 'analog clock-centric' CSS class system to provide a dozen basic rotated 'poses'.
 In this system, the viewer stands at 12 o'clock and the model is placed in the middle of the clock.
-So, if the `.oclock-12` class is applied to the book, the book will face directly at the viewer (or with no posing class present, as this is the default).
+So, if the `.oclock-12` class is applied to the book, the book will face squarely towards the viewer (or with no posing class present, as this is the default).

              +------------+
              |   Viewer   |